huggingface/transformers/examples/seq2seq/README.md

 Best score args:
 stas/wmt19-en-ru data/en-ru/val.source data/en-ru/test_translations.txt --reference_path data/en-ru/val.target --score_path data/en-ru/test_bleu.json --bs 8 --task translation --num_beams 5 --length_penalty 1.1 --early_stopping True
 ```

+If you pass `--info "some experiment-specific info"` it will get printed before the results table - this is useful for scripting and multiple runs, so one can tell the different sets of results from each other.

 ### DistilBART
 ![DBART](https://huggingface.co/front/thumbnails/distilbart_large.png)